sand198/Pansri_studentbehavior/README.md

     <img src = "output/clustering_figure.jpg" width = "700"/>
 </p>

-We then performed Principal Component Analysis of the extracted embeddings and used that PCA components for classification task.
-In our research we used Support Vector Machine (SVM) for the classification of seven individual Sika deer.

 **Learning Patterns**
  After collecting the time datasets and navigation frequency for each student, we classified the data into six categories: consistency score, interval score, response score, page frequency, hint count, and note-taking frequency.